 Chernobyl's core of uranium fuel was surrounded by graphite, making the reactor a giant block of charcoal waiting to ignite into carbon-14 => radioactive CO2 goodness.
 British nuclear power plants also use graphite as the moderator, except for Sizewell B, but they use carbon dioxide gas as coolant where Soviet reactors used water.
 It was the combination of graphite moderator and water coolant that made Chernobyl a death trap.

-In addition, the conditions for Chernobyl accident were caused by 'scientists' performing experiments during the night shift, were an inexperienced crew, only capable of following directions from a manual, were not aware of, or able to properly react to, the conditions before it was too late to save the reactor.
-What happened was the scientists removed all the control rods, causing the reactor to heat up.
+In addition, the conditions for Chernobyl accident were caused by 'scientists' performing experiments during the night shift, when the inexperienced crew, only capable of following directions from a manual, were not aware of, or able to properly react to, the conditions before it was too late to save the reactor.
+What happened was the operators initiating the test after they screwed up and hastily corrected themselves.
+The screw-up was safe and unrelated to the experiment, and had they shut down the reactor normally as intended (and written in the manual) nothing would happen.
+They, however, pressed on (allegedly to have something to report as an achievement at the upcoming May Day celebration - and even then, it was after two of the more senior operators complained that it wasn't safe to proceed, though when they were threatened with losing their cushy jobs they knuckled under).
+Unfortunately, their previous actions has left the reactor in the unstable and unstudied state, and in the process of the test they removed the last control rods, causing the reactor to heat up.
 When it got WAY too hot, they tried to fix it by fully inserting all the control rods.
-The rods promptly blew up.
-It was not actually a nuclear blast, it just threw radioactive junk everywhere.
+The reactor promptly blew up, though it was not actually a nuclear blast, it just threw radioactive junk everywhere.

 Despite the common trope of villains (less commonly: the hero) stealing nuclear reactor fuel rods to build weapons out of, in real life, reactor fuel and weapons material are not interchangeable.
-The former simply does not have the enrichment levels and purity needed for the latter.
+The former simply does not have the enrichment levels and purity needed for the latter; the sole exception to this would be fuel used for ultra-compact reactors in naval applications.
 And while plutonium from dismantled nuclear weapons is in fact recycled as fuel, it's never shoved into a reactor as-is - it's blended with natural or depleted uranium until only a few percent of the original weapons-grade plutonium remains in the mix.
 In short: reactor fuel just doesn't have what it takes to go boom.

 And on the subject of Criticality, any time some thing goes wrong in a nuclear facility, terrified screams of "It's Going Critical" will fill the air, or the villain's plan will be to make the reactor go Critical.
 "Critical" means that the reaction is self sustaining and that the reaction is proceeding at a constant level — in other words, a critical reactor is one that is operating at a steady constant power level.
 One more time, "Critical" reaction is the normal operating condition of a nuclear reactor.
 Super-Critical, while not used despite sounding definitely bad, simply means that the reaction is steadily gaining power, or simply, someone getting powered by the reactor turned on a light and so the reactor went temporarily super-critical to increase its energy output for the new drain.
 Finally, there IS a condition that would (almost) elicit the reactions of a Hollywood type critical reactor.
-It's called Prompt-Critical, and if a reactor has had this happen, there'd be no running around trying to prevent it or saying it happened; by the time any readings showed this happening, it would already be too late, and either the automatic safety systems would have kicked in and shut down the reactor, or the reactor pile would be an actual pile of slag.
+It's called Prompt-Critical, and if a reactor has had this happen,note This is what destroyed the SL-1 reactor in Idaho in 1961.
+The operators, whilst performing maintenance on the reactor, accidently removed the primary control rod entirely from the core.
+This immediately resulted in a major power output spike, which overheated the core to the point that steam pressure ejected the control rod and embedded it into the ceiling, taking one of the operators with it. there'd be no running around trying to prevent it or saying it happened; by the time any readings showed this happening, it would already be too late, and either the automatic safety systems would have kicked in and shut down the reactor, or the reactor pile would be an actual pile of slag.

 Due to the abovementioned misconception of "critical mass", it's Hollywood-assumed that any minor wrong could send a nuclear reaction to prompt-critical.
 This is not practically the case, because, as we should more accurately speak of "critical density", most nuclear reactors are designed to stay below that at any time, including loss-of-coolant situations.